ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 3.7B 01B

 **Image Description:**
-The image consists of two main sections, displaying financial data in a visually distinct manner.

-### Top Section:
-- This section is a horizontal bar chart showing financial figures for different regions or categories over five fiscal years: FY19, FY20, FY21, FY22, and FY23.
+The image consists of two main parts: a horizontal bar chart (top) and a donut chart with a legend (bottom), both illustrating financial data related to different regions or categories over fiscal years.

-- Categories are listed vertically on the left side:
+---

+**Top Section - Horizontal Bar Chart**

+- The chart shows data for fiscal years (FY) labeled from FY19 to FY23.
+- There are eight rows representing categories or regions, each with an abbreviation and associated color:
-  - AFE
+  - AFE (Orange-yellow)
-  - AFR
+  - AFR (Light blue)
-  - AFW
+  - AFW (Dark purple)
-  - EAP
+  - EAP (Pinkish red)
-  - ECA
+  - ECA (Orange)
-  - LCR
+  - LCR (Green)
-  - MNA
+  - MNA (Dark blue)
-  - SAR
+  - SAR (Teal)
-  - OTH
+  - OTH (Dark navy blue)
-- For each fiscal year, there are colored bars paired with the respective financial values (in billions, denoted "B") right next to them.
-- The financial values range roughly from 0.0B to 17.3B.
-- The bars have different colors representing each category:
-  - AFE: Yellow-orange
-  - AFR: Light blue
-  - AFW: Dark purple
-  - EAP: Dark pink
-  - ECA: Orange
-  - LCR: Green
-  - MNA: Dark blue
+- Each fiscal year column displays horizontal bars with varying lengths corresponding to numerical values expressed in billions (B).
+- Numeric labels accompany each bar, indicating the exact value in billions.
-  - SAR: Teal
+- Key observations:
-  - OTH: Dark navy blue
-- Notable details include a very large increase in the "ECA" category for FY22 (2.6B) and especially FY23 (17.3B), compared to previous years.
+  - ECA shows a significant increase in FY22 and FY23, jumping to 2.6B and 17.3B, respectively.
+  - AFE values generally fluctuate, ending with 0.8B in FY23.
+  - AFR consistently shows 0.0B from FY19 to FY23.
+  - Other categories like AFW, EAP, LCR, MNA, SAR mostly maintain steady or slight variations in their values.
-- The "AFR" category shows consistently 0.0B across all years.
+  - OTH shows 0.0B except
-- "SAR
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p68_img1.jpeg)